1920 APFA season: Teams

+Season review

 The regular-season schedule was not fixed but was created dynamically by each team as the season progressed.
 The first game involving an APFA team occurred on September 26, when the Rock Island Independents beat the St. Paul Ideals 48–0.

-The first official game between APFA (NFL) members occurred on October 3, when the Dayton Triangles beat the Columbus Panhandles 14-0.
+The first official game between APFA (NFL) members occurred on October 3, when the Dayton Triangles beat the Columbus Panhandles 14–0.
 The Triangles' Lou Partlow scored the league's first touchdown and George "Hobby" Kinderline kicked the first extra point.
-A historic marker placed by the Ohio Historical Society at Triangle Park in Dayton marks the location of that first ever game.
+An historic marker placed by the Ohio Historical Society at Triangle Park in Dayton marks the location of that first ever game.

 The final game of the season was a 14–14 tie between the Chicago Cardinals and the non-league Chicago Stayms on December 19, 1920.
 The Decatur Staleys and the Canton Bulldogs played the most games in the season (13), while the Muncie Flyers played the fewest (1).
 The Buffalo All-Americans scored the most points all season (258), and the Akron Pros allowed the fewest points (7).